rarenaturew/insight_coding_challenge/README.md

 #### Author : Daoyan Wang

-The description of the problem can be find [here](https://github.com/InsightDataScience/cc-example) at the github of the "Insight Data Science", or [here](https://github.com/rarenaturew/insight_coding_challenge/blob/master/Insight_instruction.md).
+The description of the problem can be found [here](https://github.com/InsightDataScience/cc-example) at the github of the "Insight Data Science", or [here](https://github.com/rarenaturew/insight_coding_challenge/blob/master/Insight_instruction.md).

 ### Functionality of the package